Woman wearing a hijab or tudung, and glasses smiling

-For some people, asking for more pay comes naturally, but for others, it can be daunting.
+For some, asking for more pay comes naturally, but for others, it can be daunting.
 The fact is that we all work for a monetary return.
 If you think you deserve more than your current pay and your request is within the relevant salary range, you should consider letting your boss know.

 As the saying goes, if you do not ask, you do not get.
 Here are some tips to help you succeed in asking for higher pay while keeping your current job scope.

-Related: Singapore Salary Guide 2023
+Related: Singapore Salary Guide [2024 Update]

 1. Inform your manager that you want to discuss salary before the actual meeting